The Shield of Achilles

 The Shield of Achilles Character

-Thetis: She is Achilles’ mother, a sea goddess.
-She watches Hephaestus making the shield.
-She expects beauty, harmony, and heroic images.
-Instead, she sees scenes of war, pain, and emptiness.
-She represents love, care, and human disappointment.
+Thetis is Achilles' mother and a sea goddess.
+She watches Hephaestus forge the shield, expecting to see beauty, harmony, and heroic imagery.
+Instead, she witnesses scenes of war, pain, and emptiness.
+She represents love, care, and the profound disappointment of a parent confronting a cruel world.

-Achilles: He is the Greek hero of the Trojan War.
-He never appears directly in the poem.
+Achilles is the celebrated Greek hero of the Trojan War.
+He never appears directly in the poem, existing only as an implied presence.
 He represents violence, pride, and heroic destruction.
-The shield shows the world he fights for, cold and heartless.
+The shield forged in his name becomes a portrait of the heartless world he embodies and fights for.

 From this writer